AdamGetty/ImageProc-PYNQProject/README.md

 In order to run these projects the folders can be uploaded directly to a Jupyter evironment, connected to a PYNQ-z2 board.

-A further folder is provided which contains the .slx file required to open the block design in SystemGenerator.

-The project is also available as a github repository under https://github.com/AdamGetty/ImageProc-PYNQProject.